-- After Angular processes the user’s request, it enters Node.js, which is the server-side language.
+- After Angular processes the user’s request, it enters Node.js.
+This is the server-side language.
 It is the technology that handles the client and server requests.

-- The request then enters Express.js which makes a request to access the database.
+- Then, the request enters Express.js.
+This makes a request to access the database.

-- Express.js then sends that response to Node.js which forwards it to Angular.
+- Then Express.js sends that response back to Node.js.
+This forwards the response to Angular.

 - Angular then displays the result to the end-user.

 Angular > Node.js > Express.js > MongoDB > Express.js > Node.js > Angular